thisminute/cascading-ui/README.md

 ## Execution Steps

 ### Rust folder structure

-lib.rs and mod.rs are special names (as well as main.rs, though we don't have any of those here) that are entry points for the folders they are in.
-So, `src/lib.rs` includes `src/data/mod.rs` with the line `mod data;`.
-The top level is `lib.rs` because the whole project is a library, but every subsequent folder is just a private module for this library, for organizational purposes.
+"lib.rs" and "mod.rs" are special names that are entry points for the folders they are in.
+The top level is `lib.rs` because the whole project is a library, and every subsequent folder contains a private module included from there.

 ### src/lib.rs
 The macro starts in one of 3 procedural macros exported from lib.rs. `cwl` is the main one, `cwl_dom` and `cwl_lib` are helpers for writing tests.

 ### Data flow
-Data flows between data structures by way of transformations between those structures.
+Data flows between data structures (in the data module) by way of transformations between those structures (in the transform module).
 We start with the cwl input tokens themselves, as lexed by Rust, in `src/lib.rs`.
 You can see some valid cwl in the `tests` directory - the stuff inside of the `cwl_dom! {}` blocks are the tokens.

 So, starting with cwl tokens:
 ```